What makes it tough to get a claim for your rib fractures?

 • Lacerations to the spleen, liver, and kidney: The two bottom ribs rarely fracture as they are more flexible.
 However, when broken, the ragged ends can potentially rupture the spleen, liver, or kidney.

-• Flail chest: When the ribs are broken into pieces, they can move out of their place while one breathes.
-This condition is called a flail chest.
+• Flail chest: When the ribs are broken into pieces, the separated ribs may move out of their place while one breathes.
+This costochondral separation is called a flail chest.

 • Sternum fractures: When the chest strikes against the steering wheel or compresses due to the seat belt sternum can be damaged.

-In other fractures, a cast can help with immobility to cure the fracture.
-For a first rib fracture treatment, rest and mild analgesia would be more than enough.
+In other fractures, a cast can help with immobility and cure the fracture.
+For the first rib fracture treatment, rest and mild analgesia would be more than enough.
 However, a cast or chest wrap cannot be given for rib fractures as it may lead to pneumonia or partial lung collapse.
 You have to follow the methods given below to recuperate.

 • Proper rest and ice packs: With proper rest and care, most rib hairline fractures heal within four to six weeks.
 An ice pack is advised to relieve the pain.